 You’re in luck!
 You don’t need to be Irish to celebrate on St. Paddy’s Day.
-Just grab your green attire and, this year, head to the St. Patrick’s Day Parade in the Royal Oak downtown area on Saturday, March 14, 2015.
+Just grab your green attire and, this year, head to the 2016 Oakland County St. Patrick’s Day Parade in the Royal Oak downtown area on Saturday, March 12, 2016.

-The event, hosted by The Norman O’Brien Division of the Ancient Order of Hibernians, has an “A Tribute to Irish Families” theme.
-It actually kicks off with the Lucky Dash 5K fun run (register between 8 and 10:30 a.m.)
-Costs are $40 for adults and $20 for youth under age 18.
-Check out the website for logistics and other details.
+The event, hosted by the Norman O’Brien Division of the Ancient Order of Hibernians, kicks off with the Lucky Dash 5K fun run at 10 a.m.
+Registration costs are $34-$40 for adults and $17-$20 for youth.

-Once the run concludes, the celebration begins at 11:30 a.m. at Royal Oak Middle School on Washington Avenue.
+Once the run concludes, the celebration begins at 11:10 a.m. this year at Royal Oak Middle School on Washington Avenue.
 Head out with your comfy seats and blankets – and line up along the street for the annual parade.
 It touts being a great family time – and is definitely one of those metro Detroit events worth attending in late winter!

 Prepare to see lots of different floats and groups celebrating and representing Irish heritage.
 Watch for clans, step dancers and bagpipers, too!
 Parade participants head south down Washington Avenue and eventually stop around 1 p.m. at Seventh Street.